-(A colony is not assessed a Chapter Fee during its first term.
+(An associate chapter is not assessed a Chapter Fee during its first term.
 It pays half the following term, then the full fee after that.)

-Supports programming costs of the Fraternity, including registration for two delegates at the Leadership Institute, 1 delegate at Presidents Academy and 1 delegate at the Recruitment Symposium
+• Supports programming costs of the Fraternity, including registration for two delegates at the Leadership Institute, 1 delegate at Presidents Academy and 1 delegate at the Recruitment Symposium